cadia-lvl/punctuation-prediction/README.md

 To run it:

-Start with a file with a list of strings, e.g, `text_to_process.txt:
+Start with a file with a list of strings, e.g, `text_to_process.txt`:

 ```Verð á olíu á Asíumörkuðum lækkaði í nótt eftir tilkynningu Sádi Araba.
 Það hlýtur að hafa verið eins blaut tuska í andlitið.